5 Effective Guitar Practice Habits That Make You A Better Guitarist

 Effective Guitar Practice Habit #5: Practice With Purpose

-You must see each guitar practice session as a step towards a larger musical goal.
+See each guitar practice session as a step towards your larger musical goals.
 This helps you stay focused on the big picture and improve your guitar playing quickly.

 Here is how to develop a sense of purpose in your guitar practice: